meerens/shecodes-plus/README.md

 - For current weather, fix aligment with text

   > SOLVED by removing CSS padding and center aligning the row div in Bootstrap(([Stackflow > Vertical align center in Bootstrap](https://stackoverflow.com/questions/42252443/vertical-align-center-in-bootstrap))

 - Alt text for icons to match description of weather condition

-- Icons to update for 5-day forecast

 ### 5 Day Forecast

-TBD
+PLAN

+- Add HTML and CSS for 5-day Forecast (using fake data)
+- Add the API call to get the Forecast data
+- Replace dummy content with real data in JS

 ### Graphics & Final Styling